AdrienChampion/induction_for_dummies/README.md

 The output file contains the output of running a certain command on `file.ext`, which depends on `ext`.
 For instance, `file.smt2` should have a `file.smt2.out` companion file containing the output of `z3 file.smt2`.

+## License

+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/4.0> or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 [Install Rust]: https://www.rust-lang.org/tools/install